 - 1. Ensure that the upload of data from the App-V server adapter is complete: - a.
-In the Management view, open the System menu (♥ ▼ in the top right corner) and select Data Inputs.
-The Data Inputs page appears. - b.
+In the Management view, navigate to the system menu (♥ ▼ in the top right corner) and select Data Inputs.

+The Data Inputs page displays.

+- b.
 Select the Inventory Data tab, and select the Show details check box near to top. - Find the App-V server adapter listed for the appropriate inventory beacon, and check its Last import date, Duration, Validation issues, and Status.